 This metal is extensively usable when making aircraft parts.
 Wondering WHY?
 This is due to its lightweight, which makes the parts aerodynamically perfect.
 Titanium weighs 45% less than steel.
 Moreover, it has a more stress-bearing capability, which makes it super durable.

 Magnetism, conversely, is the property of metal attraction or repulsion when it goes close to a magnet.
 Have you ever noticed metal sticking to the magnet?
 This stacking of metal with a magnet is due to magnetism.
-But you will never see titanium sticking and putting it towards the magnet.
+However, pure titanium shows a very weak magnetic response and is not noticeably attracted to magnets.

 This lack of pulling towards the magnet indicates the non-magnetic behavior of this metal.
 It shows no love for the magnet.
 Magnetism itself is a crucial parameter for metals that give them unique characteristics.
 However, titanium magnetic behavior is generally overshadowed due to its top-notch properties.